andrevbastos/javamon/README.md

 # Javamon

+Also check out dev branch!
+Transitioning to use Spring de PostgreSQL!

 Javamon is an interactive Pokémon battle simulator featuring:
  - All Eevee evolutions with game accurate stats, moves and abilities
  - Turn-based battle system